micah4thewin/Blog/outdoors/skills/foraging.md

 - Bring a field guide, knife, and a small shovel or trowel for digging up roots.
 - Document your finds with photos and notes to help you remember identification features and locations.

-# Foraging Food in Oregon and Washington (Salem, Oregon Area)

-Foraging for food can be a fun and rewarding outdoor activity.
-In the Pacific Northwest, especially in the Salem, Oregon area, there are a variety of wild edibles to be found.
-This tutorial will cover some of the most common plants and fungi you can forage in Oregon and Washington, along with tips, tricks, and nutritional information.

-## Safety First

-Before you start foraging, it's important to understand some safety guidelines:

-1. **Positive identification**: Be 100% sure of a plant or mushroom's identity before consuming it.
-Some species have poisonous look-alikes, so always double-check your findings with a trusted guidebook or expert.
-2. **Permission**: Make sure you have permission to forage on the land where you're collecting.
-Some public lands require permits for foraging, while others may prohibit it altogether.
-3. **Sustainability**: Practice sustainable foraging by taking only what you need and leaving enough for wildlife and the plant population to continue thriving.

-## Tips and Tricks

-- Forage in the early morning or late afternoon when plants are most hydrated.
-- Use a mesh bag when collecting mushrooms to help spread spores and promote growth.
-- Bring a field guide, knife, and a small shovel or trowel for digging up roots.
-- Document your finds with photos and notes to help you remember identification features and locations.

 ## Common Edible Plants

 ### Stinging Nettles (_Urtica dioica_)